Grammy Award for Record of the Year: Most wins

+Most nominations

 Beyoncé is the most nominated artist for Record of the Year with nine nominations.
 Beyoncé also has the most Record of the Year nominations among female artists with nods for "Say My Name" as part of Destiny's Child and eight times as a solo act with "Crazy in Love" (featuring Jay-Z), "Irreplaceable", "Halo", "Formation", "Black Parade", "Savage" (with Megan Thee Stallion), "Break My Soul" and "Texas Hold 'Em"; however, she is yet to win one.
-Bruno Mars is the most nominated male artist with eight nominations for "Nothin' on You" as a featured artist, CeeLo Green's "Fuck You" as a producer, "Grenade", "Locked Out of Heaven", "Uptown Funk" as a featured artist with Mark Ronson, "24K Magic", “Leave the Door Open” as part of Silk Sonic and “Apt.” (with Rosé).
+Bruno Mars is the most nominated male artist with eight nominations for "Nothin' on You" as a featured artist, CeeLo Green's "Fuck You" as a producer, "Grenade", "Locked Out of Heaven", "Uptown Funk" as a featured artist with Mark Ronson, "24K Magic", “Leave the Door Open” as part of Silk Sonic and “APT.” (with Rosé).
 The Beatles have the most Record of the Year nominations as a group, with five nominations: "I Want to Hold Your Hand", "Yesterday", "Hey Jude", "Let It Be" and "Now and Then"; but never won the award.

 Frank Sinatra holds the record for most consecutive years being nominated for Record of the Year, with four.
-Additionally, Roberta Flack, Steve Winwood, Post Malone, Billie Eilish, and Doja Cat are the only artists to receive three consecutive nominations for Record of the Year, with Eilish achieving it twice.
+Additionally, Roberta Flack, Steve Winwood, Post Malone, Billie Eilish, and Doja Cat are the only artists to receive three consecutive nominations for Record of the Year.

+African-American winners and nominees

+Roberta Flack, George Benson, Michael Jackson, Tina Turner, Bobby McFerrin, Natalie Cole, Nat King Cole, Whitney Houston, Seal, Ray Charles, Pharrell Williams, Nile Rodgers, Childish Gambino, Anderson .Paak, Lizzo, Kendrick Lamar and SZA are the only African-Americans to win the award, with Flack and Lamar winning twice consecutively.

+Mariah Carey, who is in part of African-American heritage though her African-American and African-Venezuelan father, has been nominated three times, with "Vision of Love" in 1991, "One Sweet Day" in 1996, and "We Belong Together" in 2006.